Industry Facts & Figures v2

 Data Analysis:

 - The first step is to analyse the industrial landscape which may also identify gaps which need to be filled.
-A cut-off is set for company data which we had entered before the end of the year in question (2019 in this case).
+A cut-off is set for company data which we had entered before the end of the year in question.
 This is sorted by country and by year of formation.

 - The second step is to assemble the employee information.
-The latest data is taken based on the final data which had been used in the 2019 survey updated with new data if it has been entered.
-A comparison is made of like-for-like to establish a growth trend which is applied, by company category, to any data which is more than 2 years old.
+The latest data is taken based on the final data with new data if it has been entered.
+A comparison is made of like-for-like to establish a growth trend which is applied, by company category, to any data that is more than 2 years old.
 The companies are classified according to the latest employment figures available.
 This leads us to establish a “new” final table of employment figures which will also be the starting point next year.
 For all companies for which no data is available, they are assumed to all be micro or small companies and are distributed to match the known figures.

 - The third step is to establish the revenue information.
 As for the employment figures, the final list of revenues is taken from the last survey and updated where new figures have been provide this year (around 70-80 companies).
 Average revenues per head for each category of company are used for those companies where no revenue numbers have been obtained.
 A final table of revenue figures is assembled for all the companies with projected numbers added for all those with no data being available.